 These people wore shell suits, rayban sunglasses (a new innovation) or leggings with sportswear or acid wash jeans.All of these fads were totally 80s and totally bad.

-Meanwhile teens took over the big screen.
-They were known as the Brat pack an obvious play on the Rat pack.
+Speaking of teens they happily took over the big screen.
+Most were known as the Brat pack an obvious play on the Rat pack.

-The Brat pack included many young stars that are still well known like Demi Moore.
-Moore later went on to star in Ghost also in the 80s.
+The Brat pack included many young stars that are still well known like Demi Moore, (star of 90's classic tearjerker Ghost but more on that later).

 Each member of the Breakfast Club either the jock,the criminal, the princess, the brain or even the "basket case" had their own style of clothing.